 At the top of the game board, place all nine Quest cards face up into their respective areas, Law (), Military (), and Commerce ().
 Each area will have 3 Quest cards.
 Ensure that the Quests are ordered so that the Quest numbered ‘1’ is on the top, and ‘3’ is on the bottom of each pile.
 Experienced players may wish to use Randomised Quests as described in the optional rules section.

 Shuffle the Court cards and distribute them into 3 equal decks of 6 cards each.
-Note, in a game with 7 or less players, you will need to remove all cards with the ‘8+’ symbol, and create 2 piles of 6 cards instead.
+In a game with 7 or less players, you will need to remove all cards with the ‘8+’ symbol, and create 2 piles of 6 cards instead.
 Place each deck face down in the Court at the bottom of the game board, and then turn the top card of each deck face up.

 |Include in all games||8 to 10 players only|

 4. Determine Loyalties

 Shuffle the designated number of Heir, Loyal and Traitor cards as referenced in the Players Table shown below, or on the top right of the game board.
 Deal one loyalty card face down to each player.
 Each player then looks at their Loyalty ensuring that no one else can see.

 5. Treachery Setup

 In a 5 Player game there is no Treachery Setup.
 The Treachery Setup allows the Traitors to know who the other Traitors are so that they may better work together.

 All players including the Steward close their eyes.
 The Steward calls out the following: “Everyone close their eyes.
 Traitors, open your eyes.
-You have 5 seconds.
-See who is on your team.”
+You have 5 seconds.”
 The Steward then waits five seconds.
 “Times up.
 Traitors close your eyes, everyone open your eyes.”
 All players, including the Steward, must follow these instructions.

 The Traitors will now know who is on their side, while the other players do not.
 Players should voice any concerns during the Treachery Setup and redo the setup of the game from step 4 if necessary.